icinganalysis/icinganalysis.github.io/content/NACA-WR-L-292.md

 However, the Cl_max values with the clean airfoil differ (see the table further below).

-The roughness elements for NACA-WR-L-292 had a h/chord ratio of 0.005, and an x/chord location of 0.025.
+The roughness elements for NACA-WR-L-292 had a h/chord ratio of 0.005, and an x/chord location of 0.025 (furthest aft "lumps").
 While the elements were rough, and applied in a 3D pattern, we will treat them as full span, square-edged protuberances like in NACA-TR-446.
 We can then interpolate a Cl_max with protuberance value from NACA-TR-446, Figure 13.